 The BELLA continued its relatively substandard performance, again earning a 4 out of 10 for its performance in this metric, also worth 20% of the score.
 We judged the juice on the same criteria as before, using beets, carrots, and sweet potatoes as our representative hard produce.

 The BELLA did a very poor job at juicing sweet potatoes, having the lowest yield of the whole group.
-The juice also had moderate to high amounts of pulp.
+The juice also had a ton of pulp.
 It did a little better with beets, generating an average yield of juice, with only mild amounts of pulp.

 It also did an acceptable job at juicing carrots, creating an amount of juice right in line with the average that only had a small amount of pulp.
 However, there was a decent amount of foam created.